 -Steve Alten, New York Times bestselling author of the Meg series.

-The 336-page story of Dead Fred, Flying Lunchboxes, and the Good Luck Circle was born from real-life Laura McKinney’s imaginative adventures on more than 1,500 walks to school.
-Over the last 10 years, since she was in pre-kindergarten, she has never been driven to school.
+The 336-page story of Dead Fred, Flying Lunchboxes, and the Good Luck Circle was born from real-life Laura McKinney’s imaginative adventures on her 1,652 walks to school.
+Over a span of 10 years, since she was in pre-kindergarten, she has never been driven to school.

 Let Ppeekk, all her friends, Dead Fred, the evil Megalodon and his army of vicious crabs and blood-red remora fish take you on this fantastical journey…

 My 7 year old granddaughter enjoys having Dead Fred, Flying Lunchboxes and the Good Luck Circle read to her by her grandfather.
 She is on her second reading.
 About once every year.
 This year she even dressed as Mini Romey for her Halloween costume and carried the book along as a prop.
 This book by Frank McKinney allows her to use her imagination as she hears the adventures of PPeekk, Mini Romey and Quatro.
 She loves hearing about Dead Fred, Megalodon and High Voltage.
 It’s a magical book of a fantasy land that captivates children.
 I highly recommend it.